chanzuckerberg/single-cell-curation/schema/4.0.0/schema.md

   * Updated the requirements for `tissue`
   * Updated the requirements for `tissue_ontology_term_id`
 * obsm (Embeddings)
+  * Prohibited ndarrays with a size of zero
   * Updated requirements for `X_{suffix}`
+* obsp
+  * Added section and prohibited ndarrays with a size of zero
 * uns (Dataset metadata)
   * Added `citation`
   * Added `{column}_colors`
   * Added `schema_reference`
 * var and raw.var (Gene metadata)
   * Added `feature_length`
+* varm
+  * Added section and prohibited ndarrays with a size of zero
+* varp
+  * Added section and prohibited ndarrays with a size of zero

 schema v3.1.0